Maximum II

 Maximum II is Japanese dance unit, MAX's second album.
-It was released on December 25, 1997 by record label, avex trax.
+It was released on December 25, 1997, by record label, avex trax.
 The album is a departure from their debut effort completely void of the Eurobeat sound that made the group popular instead filled with slick R&B influenced pop numbers and ballads.
-The album peaked at #2 on the Oricon charts, but had their best opening sales number with over 700,000 units sold.
+The album peaked at #2 on the Oricon Albums Chart, but had their best opening sales number with over 700,000 units sold.
 First pressings of the album included a slipcase and six month calendar.